Allen Yanes: Antigua

+2015–16: Debut season and first league title

-In 2015, Yanes signed his first professional contract with Antigua GFC in Liga Nacional de Fútbol de Guatemala.
+In 2015, Yanes signed his first professional contract with Antigua in Liga Nacional de Fútbol de Guatemala.
 During his first two years with Antigua, he won two league titles in the 2015–16 and 2016–17 seasons.

+2016–17: La Segunda

 On 18 October 2016, Yanes made his CONCACAF Champions League debut in a 3–1 defeat against Alianza.

+2017–18: La Tercera and departure

-Yanes scored his first goal in a 3–2 loss against C.D.
-Suchitepéquez on 19 April 2018.
+Yanes scored his first goal in a 3–2 loss against Suchitepéquez on 19 April 2018.
 He ended the season with his third consecutive league title.

 New York Red Bulls II

 On July 11, 2018 it was announced that Yanes had signed with New York Red Bulls II in the United States.